PacketAnglers/containerlab/CONTAINERLAB.md

 ## Step 1: Create GCP Account

 Details on how to create your GCP Free Account can be found [here](https://cloud.google.com/).
-Free $300 Credit to use.
+Free $300 Credit to use for 90 days.
 No autocharge after free trial ends.

 Typical VM Usage Fee is:  $0.25/hr (8 vCPUs 32GM RAM)